Stateware/Dav3i/doc/CodeCommitChecklist.md

 * Is my code commented well enough for another person to easily understand it?
 * Are my functions unit tested?
 * Are all parts of my commit functional?
+* Are my commit title and description descriptive and follow the guidelines set by my team leader?

 #####If your answer to any of the above questions is "yes", you should work more on your code before committing